rgb-archive/spec/rgb_specification_bip_style.md

 ### Data structures

-The system is based on 2 type of transactions called issuing and transfer.
-The first, also called genesis transaction, is used by the issuer to emit an asset to another party.
+The system is based on 2 types of transactions called issuing and transfer.
+The first – also called genesis transaction – is used by the issuer to emit an asset to another party.
 The structure is the following:

 <pre>
 +--------------------------------------------------+